 Restaurant Food Cost: Complete Guide

-Restaurant food cost is one of the most important metrics in your business.
-It directly impacts your margins, pricing, and overall profitability.
+Restaurant food cost is one of the most important financial metrics in your business.
+It directly determines your margins, pricing strategy, and overall profitability.
 As a result, even small increases can significantly reduce your net profit.

 Food Cost Formula